-Once the regime enters into force, which we do not expect before 2021 year-end, the regime will have retroactive effect from 8 September 2020.
-Accordingly, the Minister may, within eight months after the entry into force of the regime, call in all activities carried out between this date and the entry into force of the regime if there is a reasonable suspicion that they pose a threat to national security.
+Once the regime enters into force, which is expected to occur at the beginning of 2023, it will have retroactive effect up to 8 September 2020.
+Accordingly, the Minister of Economic Affairs and Climate Policy may, within eight months after the entry into force of the regime, call in all activities carried out between this date and the entry into force of the regime if there is a reasonable suspicion that they pose a threat to national security.